ineffably/vibe-space-shooter/memory-bank/progress.md

 We have implemented the core game architecture, the player ship with movement and state machine behaviors, a projectile system with object pooling, enemy ships with AI behaviors, collision detection between projectiles and ships, scoring system, and game over functionality.
 The game now has a functional gameplay loop with enemies that spawn at increasing frequencies, can be destroyed for points, and can damage the player.
 We recently fixed critical issues with texture loading and implemented proper explosions and entity textures as specified in the spec.

+We fixed a critical time scale issue related to how Pixi.js handles deltaTime.
+We discovered that in Pixi.js, deltaTime values are in frames (approximately 1 per frame at 60fps) rather than actual seconds.
+This was causing our player respawn timer to run much faster than intended.
+We've updated all state timers to use consistent frame-based counting (120 frames = 2 seconds at 60fps) to fix this issue.

 We have also successfully fixed a critical issue with Pixi.js v8.9 texture creation by replacing the incorrect baseTextureAsset.clone() approach with the proper Texture constructor.
 This issue was causing textures not to appear despite being properly loaded.
 We've also adjusted entity scaling and implemented the enemy system limits required by the spec (max 10 enemies, min 0.5s shooting interval, max 3 active shots per enemy).

 We've fixed a player ship movement issue, fine-tuning the movement speed to a balanced 3.0 value that provides responsive yet controlled movement.
 This involved adding debug logs to diagnose input handling and state machine transitions.